 Workplace noise impact assessment

 The first step an employer can undertake is a workplace noise impact assessment.
-An assessment will take noise measurements at all locations or activities where staff are at risk.
+An occupational noise assessment will take noise measurements at all locations or activities where staff are at risk.
 All locations where noise levels are in breach of the various thresholds will be identified.
 Legislation requires that areas where noise at work exceeds 80 dBA and 85 dBA should be signposted.
 Environmental Efficiency will be able to undertake the noise impact assessment and identify these areas.

 Environmental Efficiency is able to undertake assessments of noise at work using sophisticated noise meters and staff trained by the Institute of Acoustics.